-Customize a Delaware commercial lease agreement (above) and read further about required disclosures in Delaware, optional addendums by business type, and what Delaware landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Delaware commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Delaware landlord tenant laws apply to commercial lease agreements.

 What is a Commercial Lease Agreement?

 A commercial lease agreement is a legally binding contract between a landlord who owns a commercial property and a tenant who wishes to rent the commercial property with the intention to operate a business.
 The commercial property being rented generally falls into a retail, office or industrial space category.